ifuaslaerl/Complex/README.md

-# Grafical
+# Complex

-**Grafical** is a Python tool for visualizing complex functions.
+**Complex** is a Python tool for visualizing complex functions.
 It generates:
 - **Bode Plots**: 2D frequency response (Magnitude and Phase).
 - **Laplace Surfaces**: 3D visualizations of magnitude over the complex plane, colored by phase.